Toepfer-Lab/cobramod/docs/source/installation.rst

 recommend using a virtual environment.

 .. note::
-    For development, install it with pip and add the argument :code:`-e`.
+    For development, install with pip the development branch using the argument :code:`-e`.
 An environment YAML file is provided to use it with a conda environment.